Why Join RetroSynth Records?

 Do you think you have the next big radio hit?
 Want to make sure those plays are counted on Billboard’s music charts?
 If so, SoundScan registration is a necessity for you!

-This is a feature that is rather unique to RetroSynth / Symphonic as it is not offered by any of its main competitors (CD Baby, Tunecore, and DistroKid).
+This is a feature that is rather unique to RetroSynth / Symphonic as it is not offered by any of its main competitors such as CD Baby, Tunecore, and DistroKid.

 RetroSynth / Symphonic’s list of features continue to add up.
-They provide their own marketing and promotional services to help you further market your releases and increase engagement around you and your brand.
+In addition to RetroSynths own promotional efforts on social media, YouTube, and the website, Symphonic also can provide their own marketing and promo to help you further market your releases and increase engagement around you and your brand.

 Barcodes

 An important part of distributing music to sell is obtaining the appropriate UPC and ISRC codes.
-Fortunately for you, RetroSynth / Symphonic includes this service for free!
+Fortunately for you, RetroSynth / Symphonic includes UPC and ISRC codes for free!
 You can get the codes you need through a simple generator online when you upload your music to release.

 Cover Song Licensing